Published in The Robesonian Newspaper, July, 2010

 One never knows where life will take us.
 Just ask Joan Blackwell.
 Originally from North Carolina and having lived in Northern Virginia for 36 years, she had never heard of the quaint little town of Woodbury, Tennessee.
 She certainly never dreamed she would someday live among the rolling hills of Middle Tennessee.
 Her career as a management analyst in the Department of Defense contracting arena made for long days and nightmarish commutes at the end of the long workdays.
 Residing in a Virginia suburb just outside Metro Washington D.C., her life was busy, with the routine predictable.

 But the twists and turns of life sometimes make for a very winding path.
 Joan’s path was abruptly halted and sent into a tailspin in 1998.
 She had parked her car and was crossing the street when a drunk driver hit her and left her in the street unconscious.
-The near fatal hit-and-run left permanent injuries.
-She was flown to a nearby trama center.
-During flight her heart was restarted.
-She was in a level 13 coma for several days and left the hospital 17 days later.
+The near-fatal hit-and-run left permanent injuries.
+She was flown to a nearby trauma center.
+During flight, her heart was restarted.
+She was in a llevel 13 coma for several days and left the hospital 17 days later.
 The head injury resulted in permanent neurological damage.
 She suffered a perforated colon and replacement of the ACL, PCL, and MCL to her right knee.
 These injuries resulted in intensive reconstructive surgery and physical therapy.
 After a gallant attempt to return to work, which turned out to be too exhausting, both mentally and physically --- Blackwell was forced into early retirement.

 Retirement from work, that is.
 Joan is fully engaged in life, stretching each day to its limit.
 She’s been a frequent guest speaker at Alcoholics Anonymous meetings, sharing the story of her extensive injuries at the hand of a drunk driver.
 She hopes that hearing the reality of her painful and long road back to recovery will serve as a reminder to others to not “drink and drive.”